cornelk/goscrape/README.md

 ## Options:

 ```
-Scrape a website and create an offline browseable version on the disk
+Scrape a website and create an offline browsable version on the disk

 Usage:
   goscrape http://website.com [flags]